-- (a) Responsibility of the Appellant. - (1) Contents of the Appendix.
+- (a) Responsibility of the Appellant. - - (1) Contents of the Appendix.
 The appellant must prepare and file an appendix.
-The appendix must contain:

-- (3) Time to File; Number of Copies. - (i) Generally.
-The appellant must file 3 printed copies and an electronic copy of the appendix with the appellant's brief, and must serve an electronic copy on counsel for each party separately represented.
-This Court may by order require the filing or service of a different number.
-The appendix must be filed in the manner prescribed by the Guidelines and User's Manual, using the Virginia Appellate Courts eBriefs System (VACES).
-The Guidelines are located on the Court's website at http://www.vacourts.gov/online/vaces/resources/guidelines.pdf . - (b) Responsibility of All Parties. - (1) Determining the Contents of the Appendix.
+The appendix must contain: - (i) the initial pleading (as finally amended), unless other versions are necessary to consider the assignments of error; - (ii) final judgments of all tribunals that have considered the case, including the judgment appealed from, and any opinion relating to such judgments; - (iii) testimony and other incidents of the case germane to the assignments of error; - (iv) exhibits necessary for an understanding of the case that can reasonably be reproduced; - (v) the granted assignments of error and cross-error; - (vi) other parts of the record to which the parties wish to direct this Court's attention; and - (vii) a table of contents as described in paragraph (d) below. - (2) Assumptions and Excluded Material.
+It will be assumed that the appendix contains everything germane to the granted assignments of error and, if any, assignments of cross-error.
+Memoranda of law in the trial court should not be included in the appendix unless they have independent relevance.
+Parts of the record may be relied on by this Court or the parties even though not included in the appendix. - (b) Responsibility of All Parties. - - (1) Determining the Contents of the Appendix.
 The parties are encouraged to agree on the contents of the appendix.
 Within 15 days after the date of the certificate of the clerk of this Court issued pursuant to Rule 5:23, counsel for appellant must file in the office of the clerk of this Court a written statement signed by all counsel setting forth an agreed designation of the parts of the record on appeal to be included in the appendix.
 In the absence of an agreement, the appellant must, within 15 days after the date of the certificate of appeal issued by the clerk of this Court pursuant to Rule 5:23, file with the clerk of this Court and serve on the appellee a designation of the parts of the record the appellant intends to include in the appendix.
 The appellee may, within 15 days after receiving the designation, file with the clerk of this Court and serve on the appellant a designation of additional parts of the record the appellee deems germane.
 The appellant must include the parts designated by the appellee in the appendix, together with any additional parts the appellant considers germane.
 The parties must not engage in an unnecessary designation of parts of the record, because the entire record is available to the Court.